tjhop/encrypted_arch_linode/README.md

 - Provides a (IMO) good base/clean slate to work from.
 The remainder of the system configuration is purposefully left for other config scripts or system configuration services (I'm using salt now).

 ## Using the script/Installing
 This requires some manual prep because it builds the encrypted disks from rescue mode.
-There's a script included in this repo called `create.py` that will create a Linode based on the options specified in `config.yaml` using the new Linode API v4 and boot it into rescue mode for you.
+There's a script included in this repo called `create.py` that will create a Linode based on the options specified in `config.yaml` using the new [Linode API v4 python client](https://github.com/linode/linode_api4-python) and boot it into rescue mode for you.

 Here's an example `config.yaml`:
 ```